jasonatoledo/JEERS_Final_Project/README.md

 - Serge:

 - Remove catch weight and open weight classes because they tend to have a lot of missing data values
+- Remove draw outcomes to make the win/lose binary
 - Separate MLM by weight class and rerun by weight class & women fighters
 - Merge records data table to best model to improve performance (hopefully)